GeneralistDev/scsc_sprint1/README.md

 git am --signoff < your_patch_name.patch
 ```
 # Building
-Please use the build script in the root directory to build the program if you can.
-All extra gcc flags should be added to the script if necessary so that all developers use it when building.
+Please use the makefile in the root directory to build the program if you can.
+All extra gcc flags should be added to the makefile if necessary so that all developers use it when building.
+Build:
 ```
-./build.sh
+make
 ```
+Clean:
+'''
+make clean
+'''